Simulating nonlinear optical processes on a superconducting quantum device: Conclusion

 \section{Conclusion}

 In summary, we develop a quantization approach for solving nonlinear wave-wave interaction problems on quantum computers.
-This becomes necessary when simulating interactions of quantum light with plasmas.
+The approach becomes necessary when simulating interactions of quantum light with plasmas.
 The mixed three- and four-wave interaction problem serves as a nontrivial test for current quantum devices.
 We implement product formula algorithms using two superconducting qubits along with a suite of error mitigation techniques.
-The mitigated hardware error is small enough that we can begin to perform interesting simulations on quantum devices.
-In the future, when intrinsic hardware errors become even smaller, it may become feasible to explore more sophisticated algorithms and exploit quantum resources to solve nontrivial problems.
+The mitigated hardware error is small enough that we can begin to compare different product formulas and perform interesting simulations on quantum devices.
+In the future, when intrinsic hardware errors become even smaller, it may become feasible to explore more sophisticated algorithms for more nontrivial problems.

 {\bf Acknowledgements.} We thank Bhuvanesh Sundar and Joseph Andress for providing feedback to earlier versions of this paper.
 This work was performed under the auspices of the U.S. Department of Energy Fusion Energy Sciences by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344 and under grant number SC-FES SCW1736.
 The paper is reviewed and released under LLNL-JRNL-865324.